 For Business Majors: If you are a business major but are not fluent in Spanish, there are a number of business courses available in English with Spanish students as well.
 Courses offered in English are marked with a British flag.
-Students may select up to five courses from the lists that follow.
-Students have the option of taking one course (out of the maximum of five) from the Hispanic Studies Program (pp. 6-13).
+Students may select up to four courses from the lists that follow.
+Students may take one additional course in the Hispanic Studies Program (pp. 6-13).